Jinaozi/dashboard/README.md

 # Instructions for Viewing the Fitness Trainer Portfolio
-You can access the live version of the portfolio at the following link: Fitness Trainer Portfolio Feel free to explore the project, contribute, and make it even better.
+You can access the live version of the portfolio at the following link: Fitness Trainer Portfolio Feel free to explore the website using this link:

-Follow Mr. Simpatiko's Accounts:
-TikTok: Mr. Simpatiko on TikTok
-YouTube: Mr. Simpatiko on YouTube
-Facebook: Mr. Simpatiko on Facebook

 This enhanced portfolio not only showcases Mr. Simpatiko’s expertise but also serves as a functional tool for managing his fitness business effectively.